hpides/BDL/tutorial_01_ubuntu_connection_to_pi_cluster.md

 sudo ip addr add 10.0.0.10 dev eth1
 ```

-Finally add all the node names to your laptop by modifying your `/etc/hosts`  file.
+Next add all the node names to your laptop by modifying your `/etc/hosts`  file.
 Add the mapping of hostnames to IPs to the end of the file.

 hosts: